-Once it is time to take a picture, all you need to do is tell the Camera to takePicture():
+Once it is time to take a picture, all you need to do is tell the Camera to takePicture().
 The takePicture() method takes three parameters, all callback-style objects:

-- 1. A "shutter" callback (Camera.ShutterCallback), which is notified when the picture has been captured by the hardware but the data is not yet available you might use this to play a "camera click" sound - 2.
+- A "shutter" callback (Camera.ShutterCallback), which is notified when the picture has been captured by the hardware but the data is not yet available - you might use this to play a "camera click" sound - 2.
 Callbacks to receive the image data, either in raw format or JPEG format

-Since Android devices presently only support JPEG output, and because we do not want to fuss with a shutter click, PictureDemo only passes in the third parameter to takePicture():
+Since we requested JPEG output, and because we do not want to fuss with a shutter click, PictureDemo only passes in the third parameter to takePicture(), as is shown in the above listing.